yeokm1/nus-soc-print-ios/README.md

 nus-soc-print-ios
 =================

 An iOS-Swift application that prints office documents and PDF files to Unix printers in NUS School Of Computing via SSH.
-This is a port from my [Android App](https://github.com/yeokm1/nus-soc-print/).
-Certain features I felt that are hardly used have been dropped compared to the Android version to improve the UI cleanliness.
+The Android version exists [here](https://github.com/yeokm1/nus-soc-print/).

 This app has been approved on the [App Store](https://itunes.apple.com/sg/app/id916524327).